-Real estate financing must take an alternative path when institutional lenders, such as those described earlier, will not loan on a property, or the buyers face bad credit issues.
+Real estate or mortgage financing must take an alternative financing path when institutional lenders, such as those described earlier, will not loan on a property, or the buyers face bad credit issues.

-Lets briefly review some of the more commonly available alternatives to institutional lenders.
+Let’s briefly review some of the more commonly available alternative financing mortgage methods to institutional lenders.

 Purchase Money Mortgage